Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Implementation Details

 \textbf{Measurement noise \(\Delta \bar{h} / \bar{h}\).} The measured mean character height \(\bar{h}\) is obtained by averaging the heights of \(n\) valid characters after outlier rejection.
 Assuming each character height measurement has a standard deviation \(\sigma_h\) (in pixels) due to segmentation noise, the standard deviation of the mean is \(\sigma_{\bar{h}} = \sigma_h / \sqrt{n}\).
 The relative error is then \(\Delta \bar{h} / \bar{h} \approx \sigma_h / (\sqrt{n} \, \bar{h})\).
 For a typical scenario, consider a Michigan plate (\(H_s = 72\) mm) with \(n = 7\) characters (ABC-1234 format), segmentation noise \(\sigma_h = 2\) pixels, focal length \(f = 3967\) pixels (040H lens at full resolution, scaled to working resolution), and true distance \(D = 10\) m.
 The expected image height is \(\bar{h} = f H_s / D = 3967 \times 0.072 / 10 \approx 28.6\) pixels.
 Then:

-\textbf{Total expected error from measurement noise.} Summing the three independent relative errors in quadrature (since they are uncorrelated) gives:
+\textbf{Total expected error from measurement noise.} Then, the three independent relative errors can be added up in quadrature, since they are uncorrelated.

-If we instead add them linearly (as in the approximate equation, which assumes worst-case alignment of errors), we obtain \(1.5\% + 2.3\% + 2.6\% = 6.4\%\).
 The linear sum is overly pessimistic because errors are unlikely to all have the same sign.
 The more realistic root-sum-square (RSS) combination yields about 3.8\%.
-However, the paper quotes a typical relative error of about 2.1\% from measurement noise alone when using the multi-character average.
-The discrepancy arises because the RSS calculation above includes the calibration and manufacturing errors, whereas the 2.1\% figure is for the measurement term only under ideal conditions (i.e., assuming perfect calibration and exact knowledge of \(H_s\)).
-Indeed, the measurement contribution alone is 2.6\%, and with \(n=7\) characters the effective noise is slightly lower due to the outlier rejection that removes the worst outliers before averaging.
-Thus the practical measurement error is closer to 2.3\% as reported in the experimental results.
+This worst-case figure includes all three error sources simultaneously; in practice the dominant term is the measurement noise (2.6\%), and with $n=7$ characters the outlier rejection further reduces the effective noise, bringing the typical relative error to approximately 2.3\% as confirmed by the experimental results in Table~\ref{tab:geo_accuracy}.